DrFairy/yii2-ARImages/README.md

     ];
 ```

-- Redefine `'ROOT_ALIAS_NAME'` which is both content directory name in a web root of the main application and the name of an alias to the same directory in a filesystem.
+- Redefine `'ROOT_ALIAS_NAME'` which is both content directory name in the web root of the main application and the name of the alias of the same directory in the filesystem.
 Default value is 'content'.
 - Redefine `'IMAGES_FOLDER'` for images folder name.
 Default value is 'images'.

 These settings are set for every AR Model class, so may be defined globally -- in a global app settings variable, and then just passed to all AR Model class ARImages behavior settings